MithrilJS/mithril.js/docs/components.md

 #### At initialization

-Any property attached to the component object is copied for every instance of the component.
+The component object is the prototype of each component instance, so any property defined on the component object will be accessible as a property of `vnode.state`.
 This allows simple state initialization.

 In the example below, `data` is a property of the `ComponentWithInitialState` component's state object.